mawburn/cardrpg/src/site/notes/Species/Human/Cards.md

 - Name: Striker
 - Rarity: Very Rare
-- Bonus: If weilding a weapon, one of 2 things can happen.
+- Bonus: If wielding a weapon, one of 2 things can happen.
   - If the character's Strength is higher than their Dexterity, deal +4 damage on a hit with a weapon.
   - If the character's Dexterity is higher than their Strength, strike 3 times at once
 - Requirements: Strength 2 or Dexterity 2